kmathy/ngrx-generator/README.md

 ## Configuration

-in your package.json, add the following:
+If you want to install it locally, you have to add the following in your package.json:

 ```
   ...